 Modern popular songs seem to fall far short of the meaningful ballads I remember from my youth.
 There was crap back then too, but there were a lot more thoughtful offerings that distinguished themselves from the din of Tin-Pan Alley.
 I can’t listen to radio stations today; it hurts my ears and gives me all manner of frustration.
 When I listen to piped music at restaurants today, it is so painful to hear the thump-thump booty bounce celebrations that pass for music today.
 Synthesized drums, repetitive baselines with notes so low they aren’t heard as much as felt, and mindless lyrics oblivious to the concept of elevating consciousness.

 Am I just another old guy pining for the old days?
 Maybe.
-The music of my parent’s was big band swing.
+The music of my parents was big band swing.
 There were rarely exceptional lyrics, but the bands and musical presentations were amazing.
 Rock-and-Roll was born from blues origins during the first decade of my life.
-There was a strong knee-jerk negative reaction from the ‘establishment’ generation that lasted for awhile.
+There was a strong knee-jerk negative reaction from the ‘establishment’ generation that lasted for a while.
 There were episodes of witch hunts and record burnings, but the fear mongers were as worried about the messages of the new music as they were to the musical directions they travelled.
-The songs I remember from this period (1950s) were celebrations of the pursuit of fun, and that theme continues to enter the airways even today.
+The songs I remember from this period (1950s) celebrated the pursuit of fun, and that theme continues to enter the airwaves even today.
 There were love songs (remember Buddy Holly, or those Felice and Boudleaux Bryant songs delivered by the Everly Brothers?).
 There were party songs (Tequila, Louie Louie).
 There were coming of age songs (most of Chuck Berry’s catalogue).